Correlated many-body quantum dynamics of the Peregrine soliton: MI signatures in the long-time correlated dynamics

 \section{MI signatures in the long-time correlated dynamics}

-In the main text, we discussed the correlation properties of the quantum PS for time evolutions shortly after its creation and dissolution, see e.g. Fig.~\ref{fig1:1b-density}(b).
-For completeness, here the long time dynamics of the quenched gas is demonstrated in order to visualize signatures of the subsequent MI of the background, and also further corroborate the significant correlation-induced alterations of the MB response.
-The spatiotemporal evolution of the single-particle density triggered by an interaction quench from $g_i=0.05$ to either $g_f=-0.05$ or $g_f=-0.1$ is presented in Fig.~\ref{fig_appendix_long-time_evol}(a) and (b) respectively.
-It can be seen that for relatively weak post-quench attractions [Fig.~\ref{fig_appendix_long-time_evol}(a)] the quantum PS soon after its formation dissolves into a delocalized structure with partial revivals at the center around $t \sim 85$, $130$ upon reflection of the emergent matter wavepackets (arising upon disappearance of the quantum PS) from the domain boundary.
-The long-time response is more clear at stronger post-quench attractions [Fig.~\ref{fig_appendix_long-time_evol}(b)] where the quantum PS is immediately followed by an overall spatial delocalization accompanied by dominant density branches that manifest the MI character of the attractive background.
+In the main text, we discussed the correlation properties of the quantum PS for time evolutions shortly after its creation and dissolution [see, e.g., Fig.~\ref{fig1:1b-density}(b)].
+For completeness, here the long-time dynamics of the quenched gas is demonstrated in order to visualize signatures of the subsequent MI of the background, and also further corroborate the significant correlation-induced alterations of the MB response.
+The spatiotemporal evolution of the single-particle density triggered by an interaction quench from $g_i=0.05$ to either $g_f=-0.05$ or $g_f=-0.1$ is presented in Figs.~\ref{fig_appendix_long-time_evol}(a) and ~\ref{fig_appendix_long-time_evol}(b), respectively.
+It can be seen that for relatively weak postquench attractions [Fig.~\ref{fig_appendix_long-time_evol}(a)] the quantum PS soon after its formation dissolves into a delocalized structure.
+Partial revivals are observed at the center around $t \sim 85$, $130$ upon reflection of the emergent matter wave packets (arising upon disappearance of the quantum PS) from the domain boundary.
+The long-time response is more clear at stronger postquench attractions [Fig.~\ref{fig_appendix_long-time_evol}(b)] where the quantum PS is immediately followed by an overall spatial delocalization accompanied by dominant density excitations that manifest the MI character of the attractive background.
 In this case, the localization arising from the quantum PS splinters seems to be more persistent.